 You communicate well with people, both verbally and non-verbally.
 People listen to you and come to you for advice.
 You are sensitive to their feelings; you listen well and appreciate the viewpoints of others.
 You may enjoy mentoring or counselling others.

-You are more private, introspective and independent.
+You are more private, introspective, and independent.
 You concentrate well and focus your thoughts on the topic of discussion.
 You spend time self-analyzing and assessing your actions and communications.
-You like to spend time alone, have a personal hobby and like travelling away from the beaten path.
+You like to spend time alone, have a personal hobby, and like traveling away from the beaten path.